1. Overview

 Inputs

-ASC inputs consist of two main components: public expenditure on ASC services, and deflators measuring changes in the cost of inputs.
-Of the inputs components, goods and services is the largest.
-It includes all services contracted from independent sector providers and services purchased by clients using direct payments.
-Local authorities’ intermediate consumption of goods and services is also included.
+Of the input's components, goods and services is the largest for ASC (80.1% weight in 2022).
+It includes all services contracted from independent sector providers, and services purchased by clients using direct payments.
+LA intermediate consumption of goods and services is also included.

 Local authority inputs expenditure for the UK

-Public service ASC is primarily funded by local authorities in the UK.
-Local authority social protection expenditure data from the national accounts is used to measure public service expenditure on ASC.
-This is produced from local authority revenue expenditure and financing data from the Department for Levelling Up Housing and Communities (DLUHC) for England, and equivalent data for Scotland and Wales.
+Public service ASC is primarily funded by LAs in the UK.
+LA social protection expenditure data from the national accounts is used to measure public service expenditure on ASC.
+This is produced from local authority revenue expenditure and financing data from the Ministry of Housing, Communities and Local Government (MHCLG) for England, and equivalent data for Wales.

-Local authority capital consumption is also measured using data from the national accounts and is estimated using the perpetual inventory method.
-Because of a lack of inputs and output data, measures for Northern Ireland are not included in the ASC productivity estimates.
+LA capital consumption is also measured using data from the national accounts and is estimated using the perpetual inventory method.

-There are several adjustments made to the expenditure data from the national accounts to maintain a consistent time series to cover ASC services specifically.
+There are several adjustments made to the expenditure data from the UK National Accounts to maintain a consistent time series to cover ASC services specifically.
 The most substantial of these adjustments is to remove housing services expenditure.

 Non-local authority ASC expenditure in inputs

-Local authority-organised ASC services are also partly funded by care clients themselves and by transfers from the NHS.
+LA-organised ASC services are also partly funded by care clients themselves and by transfers from the NHS.
 Because our measures cover only publicly funded services, client contributions that fund ASC services are excluded from the ASC inputs, and output is also adjusted to remove activity funded by client contributions.
-Local authorities also receive funding for ASC services from the NHS.
+LAs also receive funding for ASC services from the NHS.

 NHS transfers to local authorities are measured using the same data source as inputs expenditure for England from FYE 2005 onwards.
 Because of data availability, NHS transfers are not included in the measure in the years before FYE 2005.
-NHS funding for ASC services is also not included for the devolved administrations, so England data are used in both the England and UK measures.
 Symmetrical adjustments are made to the output calculations to remove activity funded by client contributions and include activity funded by the NHS.

 Accounting for cost inflation